-After traveling in Asia over the course of a year, there were two things I felt I had become proficient at: haggling and avoiding scams.
+Traveling in Asia over the course of a year, there were two things I felt proficient at: haggling and avoiding scams.

 If I sensed a scam, my windows rolled up and my auto pilot kicked into a prickly cold shoulder with a ‘Don’t fuck with me‘ attitude.
 In a negotiating situation, I’d don my best poker face and never trust the first price up front.
 Assuming the dealer was trying to score a few extra bucks, due to the “tourist” sign blazing on my head, I’d shoot for a lower price or walk away… and keep walking.

 Did I forget how to have fun at these times?
 Maybe so.
 But as a solo female traveler looking out for my own back, I’d learned to cultivate street smarts.

 Then again, maybe you’d call me …travel- jaded.

 What’s the difference between a local who’s giving you honest advice or scamming you?

 As a traveler, is it naïve to assume every stranger is innocent and sincere?

 Or is it wise to be guarded until you get to know someone’s intention first?